 Luke’s Last Stand

 Luke takes one final leap of faith in Force-projecting himself in a last ditch effort to battle for the soul of Ben Solo on the salt planet of Crait.
-We witness the humble farm boy who accomplished so much, falsely believing he failed and striving for redemption.
-Like his father before him.
-And like his father, Luke eventually uses the last of his strength to return to his roots — committing an act of pure, selflessness and believing in the power of redemption.
+(Now this is the Luke Skywalker I know!)
+We witness the humble farm boy who accomplished so much, falsely believing he failed, and now striving for redemption — just like his father before him.
+And like his father, Luke eventually uses the last of his strength to return to his roots — committing an act of pure selflessness and belief in the power of redemption.

 Before he completes his last act, Luke has the opportunity to say goodbye to his faithful droid R2D2, his sister Leia, and C3PO.
+(Once again, this feels much more like the Young Master Skywalker of the original trilogy.)
 Luke’s a changed man at this point.
 A sliver of the innocent farmboy remains, but in his final moments, Luke is at peace with the uncertain.
 He’s okay with not knowing what lies ahead — but he will still try.

 It takes the last of his strength and although it doesn’t produce the desired effect, Luke makes a “haunting” impression on Kylo Ren.
 He will mess with Ben Solo’s psyche from beyond the grave and attempt to catch his conscience.